 - Consider anti-anxiety aids: If he’s not getting better, talk to your veterinarian about using anti-anxiety drugs that may help him cope during the initial stages.

 Some dogs chew on themselves.
-The habit may originate from boredom, or from a spot that itches or is painful, but for whatever reason, the dog won't stop chewing.
-You can try anti-chew preparations, but often the urge is so strong that they don't work.
-Ask your veterinarian for help if your dog won't stop chewing on herself.
+The habit may originate from boredom, or from a spot that itches or is painful, but for whatever reason, the dog won’t stop chewing.
+You can try anti-chew preparations, but often the urge is so strong that they don’t work.
+Ask your veterinarian for help if your dog won’t stop chewing; drugs or bandages may help.